Synesthesia is a phenomenon that can occur when people experience “extra” or unrelated senses being activated in response to stimuli.

 We’ve summarized a range of synesthesia subtypes below.

 This is considered to be one of the most common variations of synesthesia.
 Those who live grapheme color synesthesia with the projective subtype may see numbers or letters as certain colors.

 Those with associative synesthesia may perceive that the number or letter is a certain color without seeing it.

 Those who have chromesthesia may see colors when they hear certain sounds.
 For instance, a dog barking may cause the synesthete to see the color green, based on whatever previous association has been stimulated or established.
 While projective synesthetes might see the color green in real life, associative synesthetes may simply associate that sound with the color.

 Spatial Sequence Synesthesia

-Synesthetes with spatial sequence synesthesia see numbers at different points in space.
-For one person with this condition, the number one may be closer than the number two, but for others, it may be the other way around.
-Another version is with years, months, and days in which the year 2010 may be to your right while Tuesday is above your head.
+Synesthetes living with spatial sequence synesthesia may see numbers at different points in space.
+For example: A person living with this condition may perceive the number one as a “closer” integer than the number two — but for others, it may be the other way around.

 Number Form Synesthesia